 The company also has a number of brownfields and greenfields exploration projects that present significant growth opportunities for the company and its shareholders.

-Importantly, following a recent capital and debt restructure, Aeris is now in a position to explore these growth opportunities.
+Following a capital and debt restructure in 2018, Aeris is in a position to explore these growth opportunities.

 The experienced board and management team aims to progress Aeris into a mid-sized, multi-mine company.